owengage/fastnbt/fastnbt/README.md

 * Improving the (de)serializer such that valid NBT that did not (de)serialize, then (de)serializes.
 Any of these cases I consider a bug.
 * Data format when serializing types from fastnbt/fastanvil to other formats.
-  Types in fastnbt implement `serde::Serialise` to enable spitting out to other data formats, but may change structure in future.
+  Types in fastnbt implement `serde::Serialize` to enable spitting out to other data formats, but may change structure in future.

 Changes that make `fastnbt` incompatible with WebAssembly *are* considered